ocular-data/copy-passed-android/README.md

 - [x] copy from anywhere on phone
 - [ ] paste from anywhere on phone
 - [x] easy firebase login
+- [ ] add copying to the share action for sharing links

 ---